godwokenrises/godwoken-doc/versioned_docs/version-1.1(WIP)/godwokenbridge.md

    Godwoken v1 is currently in active development.
 For more information on Godwoken public networks, see [godwoken](https://github.com/nervosnetwork/godwoken-info).

-2. Bridge Your Own Assets.
+2. Bridge your own assets.

    Login to the bridge with user's own MetaMask wallet, and connect to the Godwoken Network.